SubratShrestha/EarnrIntern/backend/README.md

 This is the backend part for the take home challenge for the Earnr fullstack developer intern position.

 ## Architecture
-The main server is written in expressJS which is a simple framework for nodeJS.
+The main server is written with expressJS which is a simple framework for nodeJS.
 Documentation found [here](https://expressjs.com/en/4x/api.html).

-The database is written in sqlite3 which is a powerful database tool.
+The database is written with SQLite3 which is a powerful database tool.
 Documentation found [here](https://www.npmjs.com/package/sqlite3/v/5.0.0).

 ## Run
 ### Server